XinhaoLi74/XinhaoLi74.github.io/_posts/2019-09-29-interactive-map.md

 ---

 In the post, I want to generate an [interactive visualization](http://XinhaoLi74.github.io/images/samll_molecule_drug_ECFP4.html) of a chemical space.
-Each point in the map represents a mol
+Each point in the map represents a molecule and close points have similar structures.
+When you move you mouse on a point, the name and structure of the moelcule will show up.

 ```python
 from chembl_webresource_client.new_client import new_client